Dilemmas and Dangers in AI

 We’ll do our best to find a slot that works around your other commitments!

-• From predicting trends in AI systems & policies to stress-testing frontier AI yourself (can you bypass ChatGPT’s safety features?) to getting started on coding, you’ll explore practical skills to help you tackle the dangers of AI.
+From predicting trends in AI systems & policies to jailbreaking AI systems yourself (can you get it to reveal it's secret password?) to getting started on coding, you’ll explore practical skills to help you tackle the dangers of AI and explore your opinions by reflecting on the week’s content for yourself before your discussion call.

 Leaf is supported by a wide range of experts, facilitators, and alumni to help support the growth of our Fellows.